Generate data according to a RDF schema

 @prefix resource: <https://biomedit.ch/rdf/sphn-resource/> .

-This enables to distinguish concrete resources (sphn-resource
+This allows one to distinguish concrete resources (sphn-resource

 )

-from ontology elements (which use sphn-ontology
+from schema elements (which use sphn-schema

 ).